 Wishlist feature for e-commerce work in two different ways: It allows shoppers to add a product they like but don’t want to buy at that particular point in time.
 And, it allows them to add a product they wanted to buy but could not buy at that particular point of time due to its non-availability was also known as a waitlist.

 You can send some relevant suggestion to subscribers on the basis of their waitlist history.
 I’ve received an email like this from “Gilt” take a look:

 Other than that you can also use email marketing to send a reminder to product page abandoners.
 The reason being that it’s among one of the most critical points where the shopper tends to leave away the shopping process.
 Sending reminders gives you a chance to woo these shoppers back to your site and increases your chances of conversions.

 - Simply inform them about their Wish List

-Chances are high if a shopper place an item in their wish list they will purchase it next time they return to your ecommerce store.
+Chances are high if a shopper place an item on their wish list they will purchase it next time they return to your e-commerce store.
 But, sometimes shoppers add a product in a wish list and forgets about it.
-By sending these email, you can remind them about the product and make it easier for them to complete the shopping.
+By sending these email, you can remind them of the product and make it easier for them to complete the shopping.